MAVENSDC/cdflib/README.rst

 CDF Epoch
 ##########

-This module also imports CDFepoch that handles CDF-based epochs.
+importing cdflib also imports the module CDFepoch, which handles CDF-based epochs.

 There are three (3) epoch data types in CDD: CDF_EPOCH, CDF_EPOCH16 and CDF_TIME_TT2000.

 CDF_EPOCH is milliseconds since Year 0.

-CDF_EPOCH16
-is picoseconds since Year 0.
+CDF_EPOCH16 is picoseconds since Year 0.

 CDF_TIME_TT2000 (TT2000 as short) is nanoseconds since J2000 with leap seconds.

-CDF_EPOCH is a single double (as float in Python), CDF_EPOCH16 is 2-doubles (as complex in Python), and TT2000 is 8-byte integer (as int in Python).
+CDF_EPOCH is a single double(as float in Python), CDF_EPOCH16 is 2-doubles (as complex in Python), and TT2000 is 8-byte integer (as int in Python).
 In Numpy, they are np.float64, np.complex128 and np.int64, respectively.
 All these epoch values can come from from CDF.varget function.

 Four main functions are provided:

 encode (epochs, iso_8601=False)
 =============
 Encodes the epoch(s) into UTC string(s).
+	For CDF_EPOCH:
-For CDF_EPOCH: The input should be either a float or list of floats
-			(in numpy, a np.float64 or a np.ndarray of np.float64)
-			Each epoch is encoded, by default to a ISO 8601 form:
+				The input should be either a float or list of floats (in numpy, a np.float64 or a np.ndarray of np.float64) Each epoch is encoded, by default to a ISO 8601 form:
 				2004-05-13T15:08:11.022
 				Or, if iso_8601 is set to False,
 				13-May-2004 15:08:11.022
-For CDF_EPOCH16: The input should be either a complex or list of
-			  complex
+	For CDF_EPOCH16:
-			  (in numpy, a np.complex128 or a np.ndarray of np.complex128)
-			  Each epoch is encoded, by default to a ISO 8601 form:
+				  The input should be either a complex or list of complex(in numpy, a np.complex128 or a np.ndarray of np.complex128) Each epoch is encoded, by default to a ISO 8601 form:
 				  2004-05-13T15:08:11.022033044055
 				  Or, if iso_8601 is set to False,
 				  13-May-2004 15:08:11.022.033.044.055
+	For TT2000:
-For TT2000: The input should be either a int or list of ints
-		 (in numpy, a np.int64 or a np.ndarray of np.int64)
-		 Each epoch is encoded, by default to a ISO 8601 form:
+			 The input should be either a int or list of ints (in numpy, a np.int64 or a np.ndarray of np.int64) Each epoch is encoded, by default to a ISO 8601 form:
 			 2008-02-02T06:08:10.10.012014016
 			 Or, if iso_8601 is set to False,
 			 02-Feb-2008 06:08:10.012.014.016

 breakdown (epochs, to_np=False)
 =============
 Breaks down the epoch(s) into UTC components.
+	For CDF_EPOCH:
-For CDF_EPOCH: they are 7 date/time components: year, month, day,
-			hour, minute, second, and millisecond
+				they are 7 date/time components: year, month, day, hour, minute, second, and millisecond
+	For CDF_EPOCH16:
-For CDF_EPOCH16: they are 10 date/time components: year, month, day,
-			  hour, minute, second, and millisecond, microsecond,
+				  they are 10 date/time components: year, month, day, hour, minute, second, and millisecond, microsecond,
 				  nanosecond, and picosecond.
+	For TT2000:
-For TT2000: they are 9 date/time components: year, month, day,
-		 hour, minute, second, millisecond, microsecond,
+			 they are 9 date/time components: year, month, day, hour, minute, second, millisecond, microsecond,
 			 nanosecond.

 Specify to_np to True, if the result should be in numpy array.

 compute[_epoch/_epoch16/_tt200] (datetimes, to_np=False)